legomolina/LMSpoiler/README.md

 # LMWeb Finder (v1.3)

 ##### Introduction
-LMSpoiler is a little library which allows to you create a tipically spoiler in your webpage quickly.<br />With LMSpoiler you can customize the text to show, style and the time to open the hidden content.
+LMSpoiler is a little library which allows to you create a tipically spoiler in your webpage quickly with the integrated parser for custom tag ([spoiler][/spoiler]).<br />With LMSpoiler you can customize the text to show, style and the time to open the hidden content.

 ##### Installation
 <b>This library needs <a href="https://jquery.com/" target="_blank">Jquery</a> to use it.</b><br />